python-xmp-toolkit/python-xmp-toolkit/docs/developers.rst

 Distribution Configuration
 --------------------------
-The file ``setup.py`` specify how the distribution is packed together.
+The file ``pyproject.toml`` specifies how the distribution is packed together.
 Most important to note is that version in formation is read from ``libxmp.version`` file, and that the file ``MANIFEST.in`` specifies which other files to include in the distribution besides the Python source.